vinnymac/parrot/README.md

     2.6: Message history w/ up and down arrow (LTAcosta).
 New title (dashed).
 Leaderboard reporting (Unimatrix0).
     2.7: BTTV emotes (anadee).
 Sent message history setting (LTAcosta).
 Standings view.
 Reorganized checkboxes.
     2.8: Channel exclusion filtering (dashed).
 You can toggle the sidebar to the left or the right (ceetee).
 Gitter devchat.
     2.9: Fixes for autocomplete and scrolling.
+Hide channels in global (lost_penguin).
+    3.0: Suprise :) (lajiggyjarjardoo).
+    3.1: Full  monstrous standings table.
+Settings cleanup (lost_penguin).
+Fix remaining time.
+    3.2: Rate timer is now more noticiable (mrspicyweiner).
+Fixed channel and autocomplete bugs.
+    3.3: Changed the chat to use table formatting on message list (Johan) - or maybe not.
+    3.4: FREAKING ENCRYPTION MAN (mrspicyweiner).
+Hover panel for PMs (5alt).

 ## Screenshots